txje/Unicycler/README.md

 ### In brief

 Unicycler performs an assembly (using SPAdes) of just the Illumina reads.
 It then uses all available sources of information (SPAdes contigs and long read alignments) to resolve repeats in the assembly graph.
 It does this by building 'bridges' between non-repeat contigs using the best path through the assembly graph.

 Essentially, Unicycler is a scaffolder which uses long reads to properly orient Illumina contigs.
-But since it works not just with the assembled contigs but the entire assembly _graph_, it can outperform a more naive long read scaffolder.
+But since it works not on assembled contigs but an assembly _graph_, it can outperform a more naive long read scaffolder.

 ### 1. Read correction